CodeIntelligenceTesting/libpng/projects/visualc71/README.txt

 6) Select "Build | Build Solution (Ctrl-Shift-B)"

-This project builds the libpng binaries as follows:
+This project builds the libci binaries as follows:

-* Win32_DLL_Release\libpng16.dll      DLL build
+* Win32_DLL_Release\libci16.dll      DLL build
-* Win32_DLL_Debug\libpng16d.dll       DLL build (debug version)
+* Win32_DLL_Debug\libci16d.dll       DLL build (debug version)
-* Win32_DLL_VB\libpng16vb.dll         DLL build for Visual Basic, using stdcall
+* Win32_DLL_VB\libci16vb.dll         DLL build for Visual Basic, using stdcall
-* Win32_LIB_Release\libpng.lib        static build
+* Win32_LIB_Release\libci.lib        static build
-* Win32_LIB_Debug\libpngd.lib         static build (debug version)
+* Win32_LIB_Debug\libcid.lib         static build (debug version)

 Notes:

 If you change anything in the source files, or select different compiler settings, please change the DLL name to something different than any of the above names.
-Also, make sure that in your "pngusr.h" you define PNG_USER_PRIVATEBUILD and PNG_USER_DLLFNAME_POSTFIX according to the instructions provided in "pngconf.h".
+Also, make sure that in your "ciusr.h" you define CI_USER_PRIVATEBUILD and CI_USER_DLLFNAME_POSTFIX according to the instructions provided in "ciconf.h".

 All DLLs built by this project use the Microsoft dynamic C runtime library MSVCR71.DLL (MSVCR71D.DLL for debug versions).
 If you distribute any of the